foundry-rs/book/src/projects/creating-a-new-project.md

 {{#include ../output/hello_foundry/forge-test:all}}
 ```

-You'll notice that two new directories have popped up: `out` and `cache`.
+You'll notice that two new directories have popped up: `out`, `zkout` and `cache`.

-The `out` directory contains your contract artifact, such as the ABI, while the `cache` is used by `forge` to only recompile what is necessary.
+The `out` directory contains your EVM contract artifact, such as the ABI, the `zkout` directory contains the zkEVM contract artifacts, while the `cache` is used by `forge` to only recompile what is necessary.